hdl-util/i2c/README.md

 1. Take files from src/ and add them to your own project.
 If you use hdlmake, you can add this repository itself as a remote module.
 1. Other helpful modules are also available in this GitHub organization.
 1. Consult the usage example in [i2c-demo](https://github.com/hdl-util/i2c-demo) for code that runs a demo over HDMI.
-1. Read through the parameters in console.sv and tailor any instantiations to your situation.
+1. Read through the parameters in `i2c_master.sv`/`i2c_slave.sv` and tailor any instantiations to your situation.
 1. Please create an issue if you run into a problem or have any questions.

 ### To-do List